Confirmation of $g_{\rm A}$ quenching using the revised spectrum-shape method for the analysis of the $^{113}$Cd $\beta$-decay as measured with the COBRA demonstrator: Spectrum-shape analysis

 \subsection{Effective \gA values}

-The distributions of the best match \gA values according to the $\chi^2$ spectrum-shape comparison of the 44 independent measurements is shown in Fig.~\ref{fig:gA_distribution}.
+The distributions of the best match \gA values resulting from the $\chi^2$ test for the 44 independent single detector measurements are shown in Fig.~\ref{fig:gA_distribution}.
 In contrast to the ISM and MQPM results, which are rather tightly distributed, the IBFM-2 distribution turns out to be rather flat.
 This is due to the fact that the latter model is less sensitive to \gA as could already be seen in the corresponding $\chi^2_\text{red}(g_{\rm A})$ curve in Fig. \ref{fig:chi2_curve}.

 By combining the single detector results into a weighted mean, an average $\overline{g}_{\rm A}$ for each of the three nuclear models can be derived.
 This is done by using the $\chi^2+1$ deviation from the minimum of the $\chi^2(g_{\rm A})$ curve as the weight and a measure of the statistical uncertainty.
 It turns out that the absolute statistical uncertainty from the sum of the weights is on the order of $\overline{\sigma}_\text{stat} \sim 1\cdot 10^{-3}$ for the ISM and MQPM and about four times higher in case of the IBFM-2.
 In comparison to the derived systematic uncertainties $\overline{\sigma}_\text{sys}$, which will be summarized in section~\ref{sec:systematics}, it is possible to neglect those statistical uncertainties in the final results.
 The extracted weighted means including the dominating systematic uncertainties are